 Cranfield’s mission is to be a global leader in education and transformational research in technology and management for social good.
 We have a particular focus on helping countries to utilise research to stimulate their economies.
 Some examples:

-- Cranfield is leading a project investigating the hydro-social and environmental impacts of sugarcane expansion in Sub-Saharan Africa, funded by the Belmont Forum, a consortium comprised of the world’s major funders of global environmental change research.
+- Cranfield is leading a project investigating the hydro-social and environmental impacts of sugarcane expansion in Sub-Saharan Africa, funded by the Belmont Forum, a consortium comprising the world’s major funders of global environmental change research.

 - Our links with Africa are long-standing and build on our research in tea production, water, agriculture, irrigation, soil science, and ecosystems.
 This is demonstrated by the Sue White Fund for Africa, which supports African students to study at Cranfield for a PhD award.